kata198/myps2/README.md

 The two majors are "myps2" and "ps2".

 *ps2* - Shows processes by all users
 *myps2* - Shows processes by current user (with no args), or single arg for another username.
+Use "." as an alias for current user (useful for quick searching, e.x. "myps . firefox")

 ps2's output contains an additional second column of the username associated with the process.